 Looking at all that Helen Keller has accomplished, it is small wonder that the Lions are inspired by this exceptional woman and quite natural that the Minnesota Lions Vision Foundation developed the Helen Keller Sight Award as a tribute to her.

 Minnesota Lions Helen Keller Award

 Helen Keller Sight Award

 Helen Keller Awards are given to honor those who have distinguished themselves on behalf of sight.
 They are an excellent way to honor a Lion, Lioness, non-Lion individual, business, or organization.
-A $1,000 donation to the Minnesota Lions Vision Foundation (for the Minnesota Lions Eye Bank, the Lions Children’s Eye Clinic, the MAC Center, the Minnesota Lions Eye Surgery Center, or other Vision Foundation projects) allows the donor to present a Helen Keller Award.
+A $1,000 donation to the Minnesota Lions Vision Foundation (for Lions Gift of Sight, the Lions Children’s Eye Clinic, the MAC Center, the Minnesota Lions Eye Surgery Center, or other Vision Foundation projects) allows the donor to present a Helen Keller Award.
 The award recipient receives a beautiful plaque and pin, and the recipient’s name is displayed on a Helen Keller board in the University of Minnesota’s Eye Clinic.
 Both the donor and the recipient have the satisfaction of supporting worthwhile Lions projects.